Trees in Conservation Areas

 - less than 75mm in diameter (measured 1.5m above ground)

 - less that 100mm in diameter (measured 1.5m above ground), if it is to help the growth of other trees

 - if the tree is dead, dying or dangerous

 - if it is a fruit tree, grown for fruit production.

-To ensure there is no misinterpretation of the above, it is advisable to contact Planning Direct before carrying out any work.
-All work should be carried out in accordance with good horticultural practice.
+To ensure there is no misinterpretation of the above, it is advisable to contact us before carrying out any work.
+All work should be carried out in accordance with good arboricultural practice.